Latinx Student Organizations

-ALPFA provides many programs and benefits to aspiring Latino students interested in accounting, finance or related career professions.
-Benefits of student memberships include access to scholarship opportunities, skills development workshops, networking with key hiring professionals and sponsors, and other events.
+ALPFA provides many programs and benefits to aspiring Latinx students interested in accounting, finance or related professions.
+Benefits of student memberships include access to scholarship opportunities, skill development workshops, networking with key hiring professionals and sponsors, and other events.

-The Coalition of Latino Student Organizations (formerly the Hispanic Heritage Coalition) serves as an umbrella organization and is made up of all Latino/a/x student organizations active on campus, as well as faculty, staff, and students at large.
+The Coalition of Latinx Student Organizations (formerly the Hispanic Heritage Coalition) serves as an umbrella organization and is made up of all Latinx student organizations active on campus, as well as faculty, staff, and students at large.
 CLSO strives to promote cultural awareness and education.
-Activities include the coordination of Latinx Heritage Month programming every Fall.
+Activities include the coordination of Latinx Heritage Month programming.

 Latinx Student Union (LSU)

 LSU provides students a place to express, celebrate, and engage with their Latinx culture at the University of Maryland.
 LSU serves as a home away from home to students who may feel lost on a campus as large as College Park.
 Students are given the opportunity to meet other Latinx people and form lasting friendships, as well as gain a sense of familia.
 The LSU is also very focused with what its members have to say, so the overall feel and attitude of LSU reflects its constituents.
 To achieve our mission we divide our efforts into committees.